HelgiThomas/Verklegt31/README.md

 6. Search</br>
       User can search for scientist on the list by name, sex, birth, death.</br>

-          1. Name ("name", "Name", "1")</br>
+          1. Name ("name", "Name", "1")
-                User inputes correct, full name of the scientist in order for him/her to be located.</br>
+                User inputes correct, full name of the scientist in order for him/her to be located.
-           2. Sex ("sex", "Sex", "2")</br>
+           2. Sex ("sex", "Sex", "2")
-                User inputs "f", "F", "female" or "Female" to locate all females and "m", "M", "male" or "Male" to locate all                  males.</br>
+                User inputs "f", "F", "female" or "Female" to locate all females and "m", "M", "male" or "Male" to locate all                  males.
-           3. Birth ("birth", "Birth", "3")</br>
+           3. Birth ("birth", "Birth", "3")
-                User inputs year to locate all scientists born in that particular year.</br>
+                User inputs year to locate all scientists born in that particular year.
-           4. Death ("death", "Death", "4")</br>
+           4. Death ("death", "Death", "4")
-                User inputs year to locate all scientists that died in that particular year.</br></br>
+                User inputs year to locate all scientists that died in that particular year.

 7. Game ("game", "Game", "7")</br>
       User is presented with a game, or more accurately, a quiz.
 The quiz presents a citation to which the user must name the       scientist to whom the citation matches.
 For a single question answered correctly, the user gets 1 point.
 For as long as       the program is running the score will be saved.</br></br>